 At the age of 9, Hannah began playing the fiddle, just a few songs each night, to the delight of the visitors!
 Soon after she added harmony vocals, becoming a full-fledged member of the band after adding the mandolin to her repertoire of musical skills.

-Hannah is a student at Northwest College in Powell, Wyoming, working towards a degree in medical sonography.
+Hannah is a student at the University of Wyoming in Laramie, working towards a career as a speech pathologist.

 Wendy joined the band in 2008 as bass player and harmony vocalist.
 Wendy’s musical background goes back to her college years as a musical theatre major.
 She has performed onstage in community theatre productions, as well as singing for local events for many years.

-A mom of two grown children who are also pursuing musical careers, Wendy stays very busy outside her performances in the Cowboy Music Revue.
+A mom of two grown children, Wendy stays very busy outside her performances in the Cowboy Music Revue.
 She is the news director for the Big Horn Radio Network; leads worship at the First Presbyterian Church in Cody on weekends, and works with clients as a certified holistic nutritionist.